AviatrixSystems/Docs/HowTos/insane_mode.rst

 Why is that?

 Most virtual routers or software based routers are built with general purpose CPUs.
-Despite the vast CPU technology advancement, why does not IPSEC performance scale further?
+Despite the vast CPU technology advancement, why doesn't IPSEC performance scale further?

-It turns out the problem lies in the nature of tunneling, a common technique in networking to connect two end points.
+It turns out the problem lies in the nature of tunneling, a common technique in networking to connect two endpoints.

 When two general purpose server or virtual machine based routes are connected by an IPSEC tunnel, there is one UDP or ESP session going between the two machines, as shown below.

 |tunnel_diagram|